How Many Airports Are In Orlando, Florida? A Complete Guide

 Code: ORL

-Orlando, Melbourne International Airport
+Orlando Melbourne International Airport (MLB)

 Address: 1 Air Terminal Pkwy, Melbourne, FL 32901